 Like lighting strikes and fingerprints, no two stretch marks are exactly alike.
 They can appear on your butt or hips or back or breasts or stomach or really anywhere your skin might stretch.
 The marks, which are technically scars, can reach up vertically or branch out like a tree or wind along your curves.
-They can vary in color from bright white to deep red.
+They can vary in colour from bright white to deep red.
 Oh, and they can itch — like really itch.

 It's a phenomenon that we've experienced ourselves that — to be honest — concerned even us.
 It's never reassuring when any part of your body randomly tingles or aches, so we talked to a number of dermatologists to find out what's behind it.
 Turns out, itching is as natural as the marks themselves.
 And, as you might have guessed, it does mean they're growing.

 Active stretch marks, which are often red, tend to itch more because the skin in that area is thinner.
-"Because a stretch mark is thin, it feels softer, and therefore it has less support," New York-based dermatologist Ellen Marmur, MD, says.
+"Because a stretch mark is thin, it feels softer, and therefore it has less support," dermatologist Ellen Marmur, MD, says.
 "The nerve effectors aren’t supported by collagen, so they’re more sensitive and are more prone to making you feel that itch."